Vitamina D3

 Magne B6

-Vitamin B12 — fatigue, macrocytic anemia, paresthesia, cognitive disorders.
-Especially vegans, elderly, patients on metformin, chronic PPI.
+Vitamin B12 — fatigue, macrocytic anemia, paresthesias, cognitive disturbances.
+Especially vegans, the elderly, patients on metformin, chronic PPI use.
 Dose: 500-1000 mcg/day.

 Iron — fatigue, pallor, brittle nails, hair loss.
-Especially women with heavy cycles.
+Especially women with heavy menstrual periods.
 Dose: 60-100 mg elemental iron/day + vitamin C.

 Vitamin C — bleeding gums, fatigue, slow healing.
 200-1000 mg/day.